casper-ecosystem/lottery-demo-dapp/README.md

 This is an example of a decentralized application (or dApp) built on the [Casper Network](https://casper.network), a layer 1 proof-of-stake (PoS) blockchain.
 Lottery game logic implemented on-chain aims to demonstrate the value of blockchain, which is the increased trust to the outcome since nobody can manipulate the results.

 To participate in the lottery, you need to buy a ticket using the Casper Network native token.
 After collecting a fee, the application puts the proceeds into the prize pool, which is used to reward the players.
-When somebody wins the jackpot, a new game round starts, making the game indefinite.
+When somebody wins the jackpot, a new lottery round starts, making the game indefinite.

 You can try it by playing the lottery deployed to [Casper Testnet](https://testnet.cspr.live/) at https://lottery-demo.casper.network.
 Please use the [Faucet](https://testnet.cspr.live/tools/faucet) to obtain the test tokens.